LoginRadius/engineering-portal/content/blog/react-contedxt-api/index.md

 date: "2020-10-05"
 coverImage: "react.png"
 author: "Eylon Ronen"
-tags: ["React", "Redux", "State Management", "React Hooks", "React Higher Order Component"]
+tags: ["React", "Redux", "State Management", "React Hooks"]
+description: "Context API is a (kind of) new feature added in version 16.3 of React that allows one to share state across the entire app (or part of it) lightly and with ease.
+ Let's see how to use it."

 ---
 ## What is Context API?
-Context API is a (kinda) new feature added in version 16.3 of React that allows one to share state across the entire app (or part of it) lightly and with ease.
+Context API is a (kind of) new feature added in version 16.3 of React that allows one to share state across the entire app (or part of it) lightly and with ease.

 ### How it works
 React.createContext() is all you need.
 It returns a consumer and a provider.